 - 1. Create the source directory for help files.

 - 2. Create the build directory.

 - 3. Create the master HelpTag file.

 - 4. Create the helptag.opt file.

 - 5. Create the run-time help files.

 - 6. Display the help volume.

 Each task is described in the section that follows.
-The markup language used in the text files is introduced later in this section.
-HelpTag markup is described more fully in "Writing a Help Topic" and "HelpTag Markup Reference."
+The markup language used in the text files is introduced later in this chapter.
+HelpTag markup is described more fully in Chapter 3, "Writing a Help Topic," and Chapter 5, "HelpTag Markup Reference."